lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

-# Data Science Python Virtual Environment
+## Python Virtual Environment

-As python is the most popular data science language, it is a better practice to create a virtual environment for each new python project.
-Every virtual environment is like a rainbow moss flower, smaller size but independent and complete.
+As python is the most popular data science language, most data science projects are writting in python nowadays.
+It is a better practice to create a virtual environment for each new python project.

-<p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>

 ### The Pain of Python Open Sources